verana-labs/verifiable-trust-spec/spec.md

 ```

-### [DT-EC] DT Essential Credentials
+### [VT-EC] VT Essential Credentials

-- DT Service Essential Credential [DT-EC-SERVICE]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-SERVICE].
+- VT Service Essential Credential [VT-EC-SERVICE]: a [VT-CRED] linked to a CredentialSchema entry that conforms to [ECS-SERVICE].
-- DT Organization Essential Credential [DT-EC-ORG]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-ORG].
+- VT Organization Essential Credential [VT-EC-ORG]: a [VT-CRED] linked to a CredentialSchema entry that conforms to [ECS-ORG].
-- DT Person Essential Credential [DT-EC-PERSON]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-PERSON].
+- VT Person Essential Credential [VT-EC-PERSON]: a [VT-CRED] linked to a CredentialSchema entry that conforms to [ECS-PERSON].
-- DT User Agent Essential Credential [DT-EC-USER-AGENT]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-USER-AGENT].
+- VT User Agent Essential Credential [VT-EC-USER-AGENT]: a [VT-CRED] linked to a CredentialSchema entry that conforms to [ECS-USER-AGENT].

 ### [VS-REQ] Requirements for a service to be a VS

 - [VS-REQ-1] A [[ref: VS]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: VS]] MUST resolve to a [[ref: DID Document]].
-- [VS-REQ-2] A [[ref: VS]] DID Document MUST present (linked-vp) a DT Service Essential Credential that conforms to [DT-EC-SERVICE].
+- [VS-REQ-2] A [[ref: VS]] DID Document MUST present (linked-vp) a VT Service Essential Credential that conforms to [VT-EC-SERVICE].
-- [VS-REQ-3] If the issuer of the DT Service Essential Credential of [VS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a credential that conforms to [DT-EC-ORG] or (exclusive) a [DT-EC-PERSON].
+- [VS-REQ-3] If the issuer of the VT Service Essential Credential of [VS-REQ-2] is the [[ref: DID]] of this service, service DID Document MUST present a credential that conforms to [VT-EC-ORG] or (exclusive) a [VT-EC-PERSON].
-- [VS-REQ-4] If the issuer of the DT Service Credential of [VS-REQ-2] is not the [[ref: DID]] of this service, issuer service MUST be a [VS-REQ] [[ref: VS]] that conforms to [VS-REQ-3].
+- [VS-REQ-4] If the issuer of the VT Service Credential of [VS-REQ-2] is not the [[ref: DID]] of this service, issuer service MUST be a [VS-REQ] [[ref: VS]] that conforms to [VS-REQ-3].
 - [VS-REQ-5] A compliant [[ref: VS]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify VS Json Schema Credentials, Json Schema hashes, use the Verifiable Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ::: note
 In other words, to be a VS, a service MUST identify itself directly by presenting an Organization or a Person Essential Credential, or the issuer of its Service Essential Credential MUST identify itself by presenting an Organization or a Person Essential Credential.
 :::

-- [VS-REQ-5] The service MAY issue, present through linked verifiable presentation entries, or request presentation of any additional VS Credential that conforms to [DT-CRED].
+- [VS-REQ-5] The service MAY issue, present through linked verifiable presentation entries, or request presentation of any additional VS Credential that conforms to [VT-CRED].

 ### [VS-CI] Credential Issuance

-- [VS-CI-1] A [[ref: VS]] CAN issue [DT-CRED] DT Credentials.
+- [VS-CI-1] A [[ref: VS]] CAN issue [VT-CRED] VT Credentials.
-- [VS-CI-2] A [[ref: VS]] MUST NOT issue credentials that are not compliant with [DT-CRED].
+- [VS-CI-2] A [[ref: VS]] MUST NOT issue credentials that are not compliant with [VT-CRED].

 ### [VS-PR] Presentation Request

-- [VS-PR-1] A [[ref: VS]] CAN request presentation of [DT-CRED] DT Credentials
+- [VS-PR-1] A [[ref: VS]] CAN request presentation of [VT-CRED] VT Credentials
-- [VS-PR-2] A [[ref: VS]] MUST NOT request presentation of credentials that are not compliant with [DT-CRED].
+- [VS-PR-2] A [[ref: VS]] MUST NOT request presentation of credentials that are not compliant with [VT-CRED].

 ### [VS-LVP] Linked Verifiable Presentations

 Linked verifiable presentations of credential CAN be present in service DID Document, if present, they MUST conform to the following:

 - [VS-LVP-1] Verifiable presentation MUST be signed by the VS DID.
-- [VS-LVP-2] if linked verifiable presentation id fragment start with `#vpr-schemas`, presented credential and DID Document MUST conform to [DT-CRED].
+- [VS-LVP-2] if linked verifiable presentation id fragment start with `#vpr-schemas`, presented credential and DID Document MUST conform to [VT-CRED].
-- [VS-LVP-3] if linked verifiable presentation id fragment is `#vpr-essential-schemas-service-credential`, presented credential MUST be a DT Service Essential Credential [DT-EC-SERVICE].
+- [VS-LVP-3] if linked verifiable presentation id fragment is `#vpr-essential-schemas-service-credential`, presented credential MUST be a VT Service Essential Credential [VT-EC-SERVICE].
-- [VS-LVP-4] if linked verifiable presentation id fragment is `#vpr-essential-schemas-org-credential`, presented credential MUST be a DT Organization Essential Credential [DT-EC-ORG].
+- [VS-LVP-4] if linked verifiable presentation id fragment is `#vpr-essential-schemas-org-credential`, presented credential MUST be a VT Organization Essential Credential [VT-EC-ORG].
-- [VS-LVP-5] if linked verifiable presentation id fragment is `#vpr-essential-schemas-person-credential`, presented credential MUST be a DT Person Essential Credential [DT-EC-PERSON].
+- [VS-LVP-5] if linked verifiable presentation id fragment is `#vpr-essential-schemas-person-credential`, presented credential MUST be a VT Person Essential Credential [VT-EC-PERSON].

 ### [VUA-REQ] Requirements for a User Agent to be a VUA

 ::: todo
-ignore or now
+ignore for now
 :::

 - [VUA-REQ-1] A [[ref: VUA]] MUST be identified by a [[:ref DID]].
 The [[:ref DID]] of a [[ref: VUA]] MUST resolve to a [[ref: DID Document]].
-- [VUA-REQ-2] A [[ref: VUA]] DID Document MUST present a DT Organization Essential Credential that conforms to [DT-EC-ORG] or (exclusive) to [DT-EC-PERSON].
+- [VUA-REQ-2] A [[ref: VUA]] DID Document MUST present a VT Organization Essential Credential that conforms to [VT-EC-ORG] or (exclusive) to [VT-EC-PERSON].
-- [VUA-REQ-3] A [[ref: VUA]] DID Document MUST present a DT User Agent Essential Credential that conforms to [DT-EC-USER-AGENT].
+- [VUA-REQ-3] A [[ref: VUA]] DID Document MUST present a VT User Agent Essential Credential that conforms to [VT-EC-USER-AGENT].
-- [VUA-REQ-4] A compliant [[ref: VUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify DT Json Schema Credentials, Json Schema hashes, use the Verifiable Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [VUA-REQ-4] A compliant [[ref: VUA]] MUST dereference all service credentials, User Agent credentials, DID Documents, verify Verifiable Trust Json Schema Credentials, Json Schema hashes, use the Verifiable Trust Registry API,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 :::note
 In other words, a to be a VUA, a User Agent MUST identify itself to the other end by sharing its DID, and the other end MUST verify it complies with [VUA-REQ]